-A graduate of the BA (Hons) Fine Art course at the University of Newcastle upon Tyne, Sue Loughlin is currently a member of the Collective Studio at the Newbridge Project, Gateshead.
+Sue Loughlin is based in the North East of England and is a graduate of the BA (Hons) Fine Art course at the University of Newcastle upon Tyne.
+She is currently a member of the Collective Studio at the Newbridge Project, Gateshead.

 Citizens House, Durham - Processes: Group Show, Conny Art Festival

 Base Camp, Middlesbrough - Hun: Group Show, Middlesbrough Art Weekender

 Pineapple Black, Middlesbrough - Pick 'n' Mix: Group Show

 Mackie’s Corner, Sunderland - Body of Work: Solo Show